Arnab-Developer/AzureWebappSlotDeployment/README.md

 we can check the application manually with the slot URL and if everything is good then swap slot from Azure Portal.

-Note: For security reasons publish profile has been removed from the GitHub secret.
+Note: Because this is a demo for security reasons publish profile has been removed from the GitHub secret.